iskandarsulaili/rathena-AI-world/README.md

 ### Technical Architecture

-The system consists of approximately 10,000 lines of production-grade Python and C++ code implementing:
+The AI system uses a modular, production-grade architecture:

+- **Standalone FastAPI Service**: All AI logic is implemented in Python, running independently of the rAthena core.
-- **6 Specialized AI Agents**: Dialogue, Decision, Memory, World, Quest, and Economy agents orchestrated via CrewAI framework
+- **Six Specialized Agents**: Dialogue, Decision, Memory, World, Quest, and Economy agents coordinate all AI-driven features.
-- **Long-term Memory Management**: OpenMemory integration with DragonflyDB fallback for persistent NPC memories and relationship tracking
-- **Multi-Provider LLM Support**: OpenAI GPT-4, Anthropic Claude-3, and Google Gemini integration
-- **Production-Grade Implementation**: Comprehensive error handling, verbose logging, async/await operations, and type-safe Pydantic models
+- **Persistent Storage**: PostgreSQL for long-term memory and state, DragonflyDB for high-speed caching.
+- **LLM Provider Abstraction**: Supports Azure OpenAI, OpenAI, Anthropic, Google Gemini, and DeepSeek.
+- **Comprehensive Error Handling & Logging**: Production-ready with async/await, type safety, and robust logging.
+- **No Core Modifications**: The AI system does not modify rAthena source code; integration is via HTTP endpoints and planned bridge layer.

+See [`ai-autonomous-world/docs/ARCHITECTURE.md`](ai-autonomous-world/docs/ARCHITECTURE.md) for full details.

 ---